ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/what-is-a-file-session.markdown

 {INFO: Applying changes}
 In order to apply changes to the file system, the session uses [commands](../commands/what-are-commands) under the hood.
 In contrast to [`IDocumentSession`](../../../client-api/session/what-is-a-session-and-how-does-it-work) modification operations are not batched.
-Each registered change is completed as a separate command - implemented as a remote call.
+Each registered change is completed as a separate command, realized as a remote call.
 {INFO/}

 {SAFE:MaxNumberOfRequestsPerSession}